 The school has strong links to Holy Trinity Church and its vicar.
-We involve outside agencies e.g. School Health Advisors, School Police liaison officer, etc. as much as possible to deliver aspects of the curriculum.
+We involve outside agencies as much as possible to deliver aspects of the curriculum.

-The PSHE Lead has been trained as a Mental Health First Aider.
+The PSHE Lead is training as a Mental Health First Aider.

 Holy Trinity C of E School believes that partnership with parents, the church and the community enables us to receive specialist support and information to plan the best possible PSHE curriculum for our children.